thma/LtuPatternFactory/README.md

 #### Combining traversal operations

 Compared with `Foldable` or `Functor` the declaration of a `Traversable` instance looks a bit intimidating.
-In particular the type declaration for `traverse`:
+In particular the type signature of `traverse`:

 ```haskell
 traverse :: (Traversable t, Applicative f) => (a -> f b) -> t a -> f (t b)